 Think you would like to sing in our friendly community choir?
 You would be more than welcome to come and join us.
 There are no auditions and you don’t need to have any previous experience to join in – you’ll be amazed at how quickly you can start making a brilliant sound.

 Everyone is welcome; our youngest member is 19 and our most senior is a young at heart 77, so we have a really great mix of experience and energy.
-Please contact us to book your FREE taster session.
+Please contact us for more information.

 Like most choirs, we are always very excited to hear from men/lower voices who would like to join the choir.
 Are you a tenor or bass that is contemplating coming along?
 Read some thoughts from current/past Victoria Park Singers lower voices here.